 O2 Logical Reasoning Test

-O2 looks for employees with a high logical reasoning ability.
 Applicants have to pass a logical test, called rules and interrelations before being offered a position.
+O2 look for employees with a high logical reasoning ability.

 About O2 Logical Reasoning Tests